artemsaraiev/pd_backend_dev/concepts/identity-verification/IdentityVerification.md

   + a set of ORCIDs with
     + a user User
     + an orcid String
+    + a verified Flag
+    + an optional verifiedAt Date
+    + an optional accessToken String
   + a set of Affiliations with
     + a user User
     + an affiliation String